Searching for Rigidity in Algebraic Starscapes

 \end{Proposition} This says that the situation in Example \ref{unityExample} exhibits a rather rare phenomenon, which is what we call \emph{rigidity}.
 Before we can define this precisely, we must describe how to assign a Galois group to an algebraic integer.
 We will need the following fact. \begin{Proposition}[\cite{DF04} Section 13.2] Let $\alpha$ be the solution to some polynomial over $\bQ$.
-Then there is a unique monic irreducible polynomial $m_\alpha\in\bQ[x]$ which has $\alpha$ as a root. \end{Proposition} This allows us to define the objects at the center of our study. \begin{Definition} If $\alpha$ is the solution to some polynomial over $\bQ$, we call $\alpha$ an \emph{algebraic number}, and we call the polynomial $m_\alpha$ from Proposition \ref{MinimalPoly} the \emph{minimal polynomial} of $\alpha$.
-The \emph{degree} of $\alpha$ is the degree of $m_\alpha$, and the \emph{Galois group} of $\alpha$ is the the Galois group of $m_\alpha$ (that is, $\Gal(L/\bQ)$ where $L$ is the splitting field of $m_\alpha$).
-We call $\alpha$ an \emph{algebraic integer} if the $m_\alpha$ has coefficients in $\bZ$. \end{Definition} \begin{Example} The algebraic integers of degree one are precisely the integers.
-Indeed, the minimal polynomial of such an $\alpha$ would have to be $x-\alpha\in\bZ[x]$.
-The Galois group of such an $\alpha$ is the trivial group. \end{Example} \begin{Example} Let $n$ be an integer which is not a perfect square.
+Then there is a unique monic irreducible polynomial $m_\alpha\in\bQ[x]$ which has $\alpha$ as a root. \end{Proposition} This allows us to define the objects at the center of our study. \begin{Definition} If $\alpha$ is the solution to some polynomial over $\bQ$, we call $\alpha$ an \textbf{\emph{algebraic number}}, and we call the polynomial $m_\alpha$ from Proposition \ref{MinimalPoly} the \textbf{\emph{minimal polynomial}} of $\alpha$.
+The \textbf{\emph{degree}} of $\alpha$ is the degree of $m_\alpha$, and the \textbf{\emph{Galois group}} of $\alpha$ is the the Galois group of $m_\alpha$ (that is, $\Gal(L/\bQ)$ where $L$ is the splitting field of $m_\alpha$).
+We call $\alpha$ an \textbf{\emph{algebraic integer}} if the $m_\alpha$ has coefficients in $\bZ$. \end{Definition} \begin{Example} The algebraic integers of degree one are precisely the integers.
+Indeed, the minimal polynomial of such an $\alpha$ would have to be $x-\alpha\in\bZ[x]$, making $\alpha$ an integer.
+The Galois group of $\alpha$ is the trivial group. \end{Example} \begin{Example} Let $n$ be an integer which is not a perfect square.